merely-useful/py-rse/py-jupyter.md

 [jupytext-global-config]: https://jupytext.readthedocs.io/en/latest/using-server.html#global-configuration

-Since Jupytext can open `.Rmd` files as notebooks, you only need to commit the `.Rmd` file to version control.
+Since Jupytext can open `.Rmd` files as notebooks, you only need to commit the `.Rmd` file to version control, and you only need the `.Rmd` file to regenerate the notebook file.
 `.Rmd` files open as text when double clicked in the JupyterLab file browser.
 To open them as notebooks,
 right click the filename and select "Open with".